syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ### Customize expand/collapse action

-In TreeGrid,While expanding the parent row `Expanding` and `Expanded` event will be trigger with current expanding row detail.
-Similarly `Collapsing` and `Collapsed` event will be trigger while collapsing the parent row.
-Using this event and it's arguments we can customize the expand/collapse action.
+In TreeGrid, while expanding the parent row `Expanding` and `Expanded` event will be triggered with current expanding row detail.
+Similarly `Collapsing` and `Collapsed` event will be triggered while collapsing the parent row.
+Using this event and its arguments we can customize the expand/collapse action.

 The following code example shows how to prevent the particular row from expand/collapse action using `Expanding` and `Collapsing` event.